Fujifilm X-Pro2 vs Panasonic G9

 |Weathersealed body||Weathersealed body|

 |350 shots per battery charge||400 shots per battery charge|

 |141 x 83 x 46 mm, 495 g||137 x 97 x 92 mm, 658 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X-Pro2 and the Panasonic Lumix DC-G9?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Fujifilm X-Pro2 and the Panasonic G9 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-Pro2 and the Panasonic G9.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-Pro2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (14 percent) than the Fujifilm X-Pro2.
 Moreover, the G9 is markedly heavier (33 percent) than the X-Pro2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.